OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 ## Top level declarations

 A Mini source code file consists of a series of top-level declarations.
-An optional file scope attribute declaration sets an attribute for the whole file.
+An optional file-scope attribute declaration sets an attribute for the whole file.
-Use declarations make functions and types from other files usable in the file they are contained in.
+A use declaration makes functions and types from other files usable in the file with the declaration.
 Constant declarations add a constant.
 Use and constant declarations together form head declarations.
-Body declarations are any other declaration.
+Body declarations are any other non-attribute declaration.

 The head declarations must come before all other declarations.
-It is an error to put a head declaration after a body declaration
+It is an error to put a head declaration after a body declaration.
 If present, a file scope attribute declaration must be the first declaration in the file, and only one file scope attribute delcaration may be present.
 See the Attributes section for more details.